 When a College Degree Helps

-If you want to become a broker, you'll need 240 hours of professional real estate education.
-A broker can perform all of the duties of a licensed salesperson but also oversee other brokers and real estate agents.
+Would you be interested in becoming a broker in Pennsylvania?
+A broker can perform all of the duties of a licensed salesperson, but also oversee other brokers and real estate agents.